Uniform pathwise stability of additive singular SDEs driven by fractional Brownian motion: Well-posedness and regularity of the solution

 and any solution $Y$ in the class $\mathcal{V}$ with initial condition $y$, we have

 \end{theorem} In the particular case where $\mathbb{F}$ is the filtration generated by $W$, one obtains a unique solution that is adapted to $\mathbb{F}$.
 The class of uniqueness defined in Theorem \ref{thmmain-uniqueness} is the same class where uniqueness is stated when $F=0$, see for example \citep{GHR2024}.
 The proof of Theorem \ref{thmmain-uniqueness} is established in Section \ref{sec:strongexistence}.
-The constant $\mathbf{M}$ can be tracked to Proposition \ref{prop:stab-lip} and can be explicitly computed.
+The universal constant $C$ and the constant $\mathbf{M}$ can be tracked to the proof of Proposition \ref{prop:stab-lip} and can be explicitly computed.

 Note that the well-posedness of the SDE when $F=0$ is also known in the limit case $\gamma=1-1/(2H)$ if $b$ is a distribution in the non-homogeneous Besov space $\mathcal{B}^{\tilde{\gamma}}_{p,\infty}$ with $\tilde{\gamma}-d/p = \gamma$ and $p<\infty$.
 In this case, the regularisation properties are based on a critical version of the stochastic sewing lemma that involves a logarithmic term in the right-hand side.
 While one could establish similar results here in finite time, we are more interested in the long-time behaviour and the exponential convergence towards the invariant measure.
 More specifically, this logarithmic dependence would appear in the proof of Proposition \ref{prop:stab-lip} (see \eqref{eq:X-Y-progress}) and would lead to a growth of $g(t)=e^{-\kappa_1 t} \| X_t-Y_t \|$ that is like a double exponential, which would not allow us to conclude that the difference of two solutions goes to zero even if the Besov-H\"older norm of $b$ is small.